jwrpalmer99/indy-walls/README.md

 - Doors
 - Secret doors

 This setting is client-side and is enabled by default.
+You can also change by hotkeys (see below), which is disabled by default.

 ### Indy Shape Editing